IBM/fhe-toolkit-linux/automation/Getting_Started.md

 ##### Automatic key generation
 If `DeployToHPVS.sh` called with the `-c` option, the interactive wizard will walk you through the process of key generation.

 The root and repository keys are generated automatically by `docker trust`, which is invoked by `DeployToHPVS.sh`.
 The HPVS registration encryption key is hardcoded into `DeployToHPVS.sh`.
-The other keys (the vendor and delegation keys) must be generated ahead of time.
+The other keys (the vendor and delegation keys) the interactive wizard will prompt if you want to generate them.
+If you want to do it manually, follow the next two steps.
+If you want the interactive wizard to do it for you, skip ahead to "Running the HPVS Deploy script" section.

 ##### Vendor key